 Compliant with the ASTM F2878, our needlestick-resistant products do more than pass industry-accepted testing methods – they feature industry-leading SuperFabric®* brand material technology, which HexArmor® is an exclusive licensee of, that blocks and deflects needle hazards unlike anything else on the market.

-SuperFabric® has consistently outperformed the competition in not only needlestick resistance but also in cut protection, which is typically an equally important attribute for industries which require needlestick resistance
+SuperFabric® has consistently outperformed the competition in not only needlestick resistance but also in cut protection, which is typically an equally important attribute for industries that require needlestick resistance

-If you have questions on needlestick testing or other hand safety standards, please contact a HexArmor® safety advisor.
+If you have questions on needlestick testing or other hand safety standards, Reach out to one of our Safety Solutions Specialists at 1-877-MY ARMOR or send us a message.
 Together, we can face the needlestick crisis head-on, regardless of your industry.